-- all vehicle traffic is prohibited on the bus road and in the bus loop - observe the one-way flow and do-not enter signs as you come into the school parking area - do not idle your vehicle.
-Please shut off your engine while dropping off or picking up and/or walking your children into the school - for parent volunteers staying for a part of the day, please use the parking stalls on the southwest side of the parking lot - do not park along the roadway at the entry into the school property, we must maintain a clear entry way for emergency vehicles - park in designated parking areas only - when dropping off, please pull forward up to the vehicle in front of you so that vehicles are not trying to parallel park in empty spaces.
+- all vehicle traffic is prohibited on the bus road and in the bus loop - observe the one-way flow and do-not enter signs as you come into the school parking area - do not park along the roadway at the entry into the school property, we must maintain a clear entry way for emergency vehicles - park in designated parking areas only - when dropping off, please pull forward up to the vehicle in front of you so that vehicles are not trying to parallel park in empty spaces.
 This allows for a more fluid entry and exit.

 Please note: all students have designated entry doors.
-These doors open at 8:20.
-If you drive your child to school, we respectfully request they are not dropped off prior to 8:15.
+These doors open at 8:10.
+If you drive your child to school, we respectfully request they are not dropped off prior to 8:00.